Links and Resources

 you have some place you can sleep.
 Past Romers have recommended using such sites as

-hostelworld.com , hostelz.com , hihostels.com , and hostels.com to research possibilities.
-A key thing to remember which booking a hostel is that
+hostelworld.com, hostelz.com, hihostels.com, hostels.com, and booking.com to research possibilities.
+A key thing to remember when booking a hostel is its proximity

-it is close to the attractions you want to see.
-Reading reviews of the hotels can
+to the attractions you want to see.
+Reading reviews of the hotels can also be beneficial.

 Cell Phone Information

 Students are not required to carry a cell phone while participating in the Rome Program,

 however they can be helpful to have when meeting up with other students, calling home,